The Operation Honor Guard Story

 Admittedly feeling sorry for himself, he shifted his focus to the Honor Guard.
 The volunteer veterans averaging well over 75 years of age standing attention; all red faced and perspiring.
 He noticed their extremely worn uniform jackets, mismatched pants, frayed flags and faded hats.
 Rich began to realize that he had it pretty good.
 He then remembered that the Honor Guard serve in all weather conditions, any time of day, and without compensation.

 Rich knew he needed to help.
 Operation Honor Guard was born.
 The first item of business was to hold a fundraiser to purchase Danville Illinois' American Legion Post 210's Honor Guard new uniforms.
-Since that brutally hot day in 2013, over 90 Honor Guards have benefited from Operation Honor Guard, NFP grants.
+Since that brutally hot day in 2013, over hundreds of Honor Guards have benefited from Operation Honor Guard, NFP grants.
 Operation Honor Guard is now its very own 501(c)(3) nonprofit organization which held collections in 5 states during their National Day of Giving in 2017.